nmdollhopf/team1_wine_project/README.md

 We scale the data using `scikit-learn`'s `StandardScaler` class, which calculates the z-score for each observation column-wise (the mean of each feature becomes 0 and the standard deviation 1).
 The scaler was fit to the training data and applied to the training and testing data.

 For the classification, `scikit-learn`'s `LogisticRegression` class was utilized.
 The models were instantiated with the parameter `multi_class=multinomial` to reflect the multiclass outcome and otherwise default parameters: namely, the solver method was `lbfgs` (the Broyden–Fletcher–Goldfarb–Shanno algorithm), the penalty schema was `l_2`, and the regularization strength, `C`, was 1.0.
 A random state seed was utilized as well for consistency.
-The models (recall, one for each dataste of wines) were fit and trained on the training data and predictions were made using the testing data.
+The models (recall, one for each dataset of wines) were fit and trained on the training data and predictions were made using the testing data.

 #### Result